Chipotle Pepper Guide: Heat, Flavor, Uses

 Chipotle peppers are really very versatile.
 It’s just as good added to BBQ (perfect for smoky BBQ sauces), Tex-Mex, and Mexican dishes as it is on snacks like popcorn.
 Give it a shot – sprinkle some chipotle powder with a dash of oil over your favorite popcorn and shake well.
 You can also add chipotle to eggs for a smokier take on breakfast.
 It makes for an excellent huevos rancheros seasoning.

 You can also grind the whole peppers down to chili flakes and use them instead of traditional crushed red pepper.
 It’s a slightly milder heat with that delicious smoky flavor.
-Try pairing that with tropical fruits in salsas, salads, or even atop pizza.
+Try pairing that with tropical fruits in salsas, salads, or even on pizza.

 More cooking tips: